 annual certificate of use for each occupied or unoccupied

-dwelling unit pursuant to the regulations listed in the ordinance.
+dwelling unit according to the regulations listed in the ordinance.

-Improper management of discarded needles and other sharps
+Improper management of discarded needles and other sharp

-can pose a health risk to the public and our personnel.
+items can pose a health risk to the public and our Public Works

-Township Ordinance requires needles and other sharps be
+Township Ordinance requires needles and other sharp items

-placed inside a hard, plastic container, such as a detergent bottle,
+to be placed inside a hard, plastic container, such as a detergent

-with a screw on cap or tightly secured lid.
-Label the container
+bottle, with a screw-on cap or tightly secured lid.
+We ask that you

-“Not for Recycling” and place out with your regular trash.
+label the container “Not for Recycling” and place it out with your

-Failure to follow the proper guidelines will result in fines
+regular trash.
+Failure to follow the proper guidelines will result

 Residents in Ridley Township are required by ordinance to clean